jadecobra/python_tdd_exercises/source/data structures: None.rst

 What is None?
 -------------

-``None`` is an object used to represent the absence of a value, let us explore it with tests
+``None`` is an object used to represent the absence of a value, What if we explore it with tests

 RED: make it fail
 ^^^^^^^^^^^^^^^^^